rpicon320/ECC-Core-Updates/replit.md

   - Created clear separation between shared components and module-specific components
   - All assessment functionality now centralized in Modules/AssessmentModule/

+- **New Modules Added (January 2025)**: Added Calendar and Task Tracker modules
+  - Created CalendarModule with coming soon placeholder for appointment scheduling
+  - Created TaskTrackerModule with coming soon placeholder for task management
+  - Added navigation items for both modules in sidebar
+  - Both modules are independent and ready for future development

 ## Project Architecture

 - **Frontend**: React with TypeScript, Vite build system